Scholarships Available Through the Center for Language Studies

 Center for Language Studies Director's Scholarships

 Competitive scholarships ranging from $500 to $1,500 are available to high school students, undergraduates, graduate students, professionals, and other applicants who apply for the eight-week program in Arabic, Chinese, Japanese, or Russian.
 These scholarships are not available to four-week participants.

 Providing an immersive language experience is central to the mission of CLS.
 To this end, our scholarship funding is reserved for students who take full advantage of this experience by living on campus in the residence halls.
 Students who choose to live off-campus will not be considered for scholarship assistance

-Please note: Those applying for the CLS Director's Scholarships must submit an additional two-page essay in which they describe their qualifications and explain how their study of the language in the summer will benefit them academically, professionally, and personally.
+Please note: Those applying for the CLS Director's Scholarships must submit an additional essay in which they describe their qualifications and explain how their study of the language in the summer will benefit them academically, professionally, and personally.
 This essay needs to be submitted in addition to the one-page essay required by the general application.

 For more information on the Director's Scholarship, please click here

 Scholarship Assistance Through Other Sources

 Beloit College does not currently receive funding through the Department of Education’s FLAS Fellowship program.
 However, if a student’s home institution has been allocated funds through the FLAS program, these funds can be used for CLS courses.
 The funds may only be used for tuition; room and board is not included.
 For more information and to see if your institution is a participant, please visit the FLAS website.